 - We will continue to conduct MDPA special events and after-match activities, including professional self-defense courses, legal resources, and emergency medical training.
 These are all part of MDPA being an important armed self-defense resource for the range and the local area.

 We have already formed teams with assigned tasks necessary run our club.
 Each team’s descriptions are detailed below.Our Team Leaders are now recruiting team members for the limited number of openings on each team.
 By the March 16 match, all teams will be operational.

-Effective March 16, we will be increasing match fees to $20.
+The match fee is $20.
 Team Members who work on their teams that month and all Team Leaders shoot for $10.
 These fees allow us to pay our way at the Logan Range and acquire better props for our matches and educational resources for our events.

-George Pilgrim conducted a training session for new SOs on Jan.
-26. Training is required for all experienced shooters who want to be SOs at our matches, whether you have SOed or ROed before or not.
+Training is available for all experienced shooters who want to be SOs at our matches, whether you have SOed or ROed before or not.
 Please contact me for more details about how to become an MDPA SO.
 Becoming an SO will improve your own tactical performance and give you a great chance to share your skills and insights with newer shooters.